 Higher Elevation Weather

 The best place in the area for couples seeking snow is the Grand Mesa through the winter, where Powderhorn Mountain Resort offers skiing, or the top of the Mesa where you can find Nordic skiing, ice fishing, and snowshoeing.
-The Grand Mesa is also a nice reprieve from the heat of the summer, often only getting into the 80s for high temps, with lakes to cool off in or paddleboard on!
-The Grand Mesa, being higher elevation and more of a “mountain” climate, also has an abundance of wildflowers in the summer – most notable in July and August.
+The Grand Mesa is also a nice reprieve from the heat of the summer in the valley, where the Mesa often only reaches into the 80s for high temps with over 300 lakes to cool off in or paddleboard/canoe on!
+The Grand Mesa, being higher elevation and more of a “mountain” climate, also has an abundance of wildflowers in the summer – most notably in July and August.

 Wildflowers & Peach Blossoms